SyKoNetwork/MCBE-Unified-Ore/README.md

 ### Verified as working

-All code contributed to this repository should be verified as working, meaning you've tested the functionality at least once and didn't encounter unexpected behaviour.
+All code contributed to this repository should be verified as working, meaning you've tested the functionality at least once and didn't encounter unexpected behavior.

 ### Code Style